 So I don't believe it at all.

-Two things I want to teach you about persuasion that I've mentioned before, but every time you hear them in context and apply to a real world thing, they get it a little stronger in your mind.
+Two things I want to teach you about persuasion that I've mentioned before, but every time you hear them in context and apply to a real world thing, they get a little stronger in your mind.

-It has nothing to do with how true it is, it will just seem more and more true the longer you watch.
+It will just seem more and more true the longer you watch.

 That's just what the documentary does.

-So Candace is sort of a you know, an example, it's not a documentary, but you know what I mean.
+It's not a documentary, but you know what I mean.

 It's one point of view for an extended period.